SougataMukherjee/interview-kit/theory/html.md

 **Q6: What is the difference between div and section?**

- div is a generic container, no semantic meaning. section groups related content with semantic meaning.
+ div is a generic container, no semantic meaning.it has no meaning used for layout section groups related content with semantic meaning.represent a standalone section  of content and help in seo and accessibility

 **Q7: Field set**